jeffrichardchemistry/pySiRC/README.md

 # pySiRC
-pySiRC is a simple web application for predicting rate constant machine learning models.
+pySiRC is a simple web application for predicting rate constant using machine learning models.
 The models used are: Random Forest, MultiLayer Perceptron (Neural network), Bagging, Extra Trees and Gradient Boosting.
 It is possible to make predictions for oxidation reactions with the radicals OH and SO4 with just a few clicks.
 To access this application remotely use the link [www.pysirc.com](http://www.pysirc.com).
 Another way to use this application is to install and run it locally.
 PySiRC was developed using the python language and has some dependencies.